 - owned or used by;

-Willfully killing, beating, torturing or taking any action that could cause injury, disable or kill a police service animal is against the law in Oklahoma.
+Willfully killing, beating, torturing or taking any action that could cause injury, disable, or kill a police service animal is against the law in Oklahoma.
 Paying someone else to do so also is illegal.
-It is a misdemeanor to do so, and is punishable by a jail term of up to one year and/or a fine up to $1,000, in addition to restitution.
+It is a misdemeanor to do so, and is punishable by a jail term of up to one year, a fine of up to $1,000, and restitution.

-However, if the injury or death occurs during the commission of a misdemeanor or felony, and is done knowingly and willfully and without lawful cause or justification, the crime becomes a felony punishable by up to five years of prison and/or a fine up to $1,000, in addition to restitution.
+However, if the injury or death occurs during the commission of a misdemeanor or felony, and is done knowingly and willfully and without lawful cause or justification, the crime becomes a felony punishable by up to five years in prison, a fine of up to $1,000, and restitution.

 This statute does not apply to situations in which the police service animal’s life is ended to relieve pain and suffering.
-It also does not apply if a police dog is running loose and is off-duty without supervision and is either hit by a car or is perceived to be a threat to the public.
+It also does not apply if a police dog is running loose, is off duty without supervision, and is either hit by a car or is perceived to be a threat to the public.
 Okla.
 Stat. tit.
 21 § 649.2

 It is Illegal to Harm Handicapped Service Animals